-As a user of the Kafka Topology Builder CLI, if interested to use Plans you can pass a file using the dedicated parameter.
+As a user of Julie Ops CLI, if interested to use Plans you can pass a file using the dedicated parameter.
 An example call will look like:

 Controlling the access

 ACLs

 In the topology descriptor files users can create permissions for different types of applications, Consumers, Producers, Kafka streams apps or Kafka Connectors.
 With this roles, users can easily create the permissions that map directly to their needs.